freebasic/fbc/FreeBASIC/readme.txt

   o Non-fatal error handling:

-    - The FreeBASIC parser won't exit unless n# syntax and/or semantic errors happened, making it easier to port sources from different languages and to work with large projects.
+    - The FreeBASIC parser won't quit unless n# syntax and/or semantic errors happened, making it easier to port sources from different languages and to work with large projects.

-  o A a 32-bit application:
+  o As a 32-bit application:

     - FreeBASIC can compile source code files up to 2 GB long.